The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 Males and females often roost separately outside the breeding season, each with about three preferred sites to dress up during the day and night for a short time.

 Roosting sites include holes in trees, cliff cracks, disused houses, fireplaces, and hay sheds, mostly small compared to nesting areas.
-The birds migrate back to the neighbourhood of the selected nest to roost as the breeding season approaches.
+The birds migrate back to the neighborhood of the selected nest to roost as the breeding season approaches.

 Like many owls, the barn owl flies softly, with thin serrations on the front of its feathers and a hairy fringe on the trailing margins.
 This adds to the airflow break over the wings to eliminate turbulence and the associated noise.